Tuwaiq-Academy-Training/JavaBootcamp-HW2/Readme.md

 the quick brown fox jumps over the lazy dog.

-## 3.Write a Java program and compute the sum of the digits of an integer.
+## 3.Write a Java program to reverse a string.
 ### Test Data:
-Input an integer: 25

-### Expected Output
-The sum of the digits is: 7

-## 4.Write a Java program to reverse a string.
-### Test Data:
 Input a string: The quick brown fox
 ### Expected Output:
 Reverse string: xof nworb kciuq ehT

-## 5.Write a Java program to accept a number and check the number is even or not.
+## 4.Write a Java program to accept a number and check the number is even or not.
 Prints 1 if the number is even or 0 if the number is odd. (use if-statement)
 ### Test Data:
 Input a number: 20
 ### Expected Output:
 1

-## 6.Write a program that checks the role of the user
+## 5.Write a program that checks the role of the user
 If the role is admin print "welcome admin"

 If the role is superuser print "welcome superuser"